 Begin by writing out a list of consumer wants and needs that your products and services solve.
 Once you have that list, write down all of the questions consumers might have when looking to fulfill those wants and needs.
-To show you how this works, let’s say your the owner of a Toyota dealership.
+To show you how this works, let’s say you’re the owner of a Toyota dealership.
 Your ideal customer will be looking for things like:

 - A new SUV.

 Some questions that might arise while researching these might be:

 - Why have your oil changed at a dealership?

 Once you have your list of questions, build a blog topic that answers each question.
 Using the examples above, some topics that you could write about include: